oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 10. Connect the **item** field from the **Reduce** card to the **Body** field on the **Send Email** card.
 The final flow should look like this:

 {% img blog/workflows-workshop/Workflows_Todo_flow_final_with_Reduce.jpg alt:"The Completed Todo Report flow" %}{: .center-image }

 ### How does the Reduce card work

 A good way to learn how the **Reduce** card works is to look at the **Todo Report_Helper** flow history.
-Reduce is a way to take a list and reduce it to a single value.
+Reduce is a way to reduce a list to a single value.
 In this example, you take a list of todo items and reduce them to a single text message.

 The helper flow will run four times (the number of todo items in the Todo application).